ramanagarwal2005/willasur/make-custom-profile.md

 >*If I am not working or studying I am:*
 - Completing projects around the house
-- Building online stores or creating graphic designs
+- Exploring ecommerce and trying graphic design
-- Practicing scales on my guitar or recording riffs
+- Practicing scales and patterns on my guitar

 ### Background
 - CompTIA